dojo/docs/dijit/themes.rst

   <body class="tundra">

-`note:` The reason the Tundra theme requires a class=tundra on the "<body>" tag (or some other tag) is because the rules all list a hierarchy like ".tundra .dojoButton".
+`Note:` The reason the Tundra theme requires a class=tundra on the "<body>" tag (or some other tag) is because the rules all list a hierarchy like ".tundra .dojoButton".
 This is done to prevent the `tundra` class from affecting any of your page styles.
 This also ensures all widgets in the page have the same CSS rules (some widgets like :ref:`Dialog <dijit/Dialog>` intentionally attach themselves to the ``<body>`` element, so no styling is present if the class identifier is on some child node):

 .. html ::